aimeecodes/aimee.codes/_posts/2021-07-06-continued-cleaning.md

 ### Final comments ###

-A reminder that all cleaning code can be found <a href="https://github.com/aimosjo/aimee.codes/blob/main/assets/code/2021-07-06/working-no-graphs.py">on my github</a>, and a quick recap of what the data looks like after cleaning and filtering:
+A reminder that all cleaning code can be found <a href="https://github.com/aimosjo/aimee.codes/blob/main/assets/code/2021-07-06/working-no-graphs.py">on my github</a>.
+If you want any of the graphing code, check out the full script [here](https://github.com/aimosjo/aimee.codes/blob/main/assets/code/2021-07-06/working.py) .
+Here's a quick recap of what shape the data is in after cleaning and filtering:

 {% highlight python %}
 fulldatadf.shape